Frequently asked questions

 You can book for one hour, or two.

-Full information about the sessions are in the event details on the 'in-person classes' page.
+Full information about the sessions are in the event details on the 'classes & events' page.

 What classes do you do?